Mister Hyde (Marvel Comics): Fictional character biography

-Hyde worked with Boomerang, Tiger Shark, and Whirlwind to manipulate Venom III into procuring Norman Osborn's fortunes.
+Hyde worked with Boomerang, Tiger Shark, and Whirlwind to manipulate Venom into procuring Norman Osborn's fortunes.
 This was thwarted by Venom and Green Goblin as Osborn threw a bomb into Hyde's mouth, causing him to spit out blood.
 Osborn then warned Hyde and the other villains that if they ever cross him again, he will kill everyone that they ever loved before they are tortured to death.

-Hyde joins the Grim Reaper's new Lethal Legion, claiming embarrassment over Norman Osborn blowing a bomb up in his mouth.
+Hyde later joins the Grim Reaper's new Lethal Legion, claiming embarrassment over the previous incident.

 Hyde appears as a member of the Hood's crime syndicate during an attack on the New Avengers.

-Hyde was selected to be a part of the "beta team" of the Thunderbolts, alongside Boomerang, the Shocker, Gunna and Centurius.
+Hyde was selected to be a part of the "beta team" of the Thunderbolts, alongside Boomerang, Shocker, Gunna, and Centurius.

 Later, Hyde began a drug operation in California where he came into conflict with Robbie Reyes after his car had some of Hyde's pills inside.
-Hyde's mercenaries chase Robbie down during the race in order to retrieve the car and the pills.
+Hyde's mercenaries chase Robbie down during the race to retrieve the car and the pills.
 Robbie is gunned down by the mercenaries when he mistakes them for police and they torch the scene.
-Robbie is revived as a demonic being called the Ghost Rider who sports a flaming helmet-like head.
-In this form, Robbie drives off in the car, now similarly ablaze.
-The Ghost Rider defeats a few mercenaries and soon disappears in an explosion.
-Robbie eventually fights and defeats Zabo, becoming something of a local hero and urban legend.
-Having regrouped and refined his Hyde formula into new blue pills, Calvin Zabo gradually takes over the L.A. criminal underground with his "Blue Hyde Brigade", which includes Guero and his gang, longtime enemies of Robbie, calling themselves the "Blue Krüe."
+Robbie is revived as a demonic being called the Ghost Rider and defeats Zabo, becoming something of a local hero and urban legend.
+Having regrouped and refined his Hyde formula into new blue pills, Zabo gradually takes over the L.A. criminal underground with his "Blue Hyde Brigade", which includes Guero and his gang, longtime enemies of Robbie, calling themselves the "Blue Krüe."

-During the "Avengers: Standoff!" storyline, Hyde was an inmate of Pleasant Hill, a gated community established by S.H.I.E.L.D.
+During the "Avengers: Standoff!" storyline, Hyde appears as an inmate of Pleasant Hill, a gated community established by S.H.I.E.L.D.
 Mister Hyde was knocked out by Warwolf.

-During the "Opening Salvo" part of the Secret Empire storyline, Hyde is recruited by Baron Helmut Zemo to join the Army of Evil.
-During HYDRA's takeover of the United States, Hyde is one of a few Army of Evil members not in a stasis pod and is shown leading a group of HYDRA soldiers to invade New Attilan and capture the Inhumans.
-He, alongside HYDRA's Avengers, catch his daughter Daisy and her team, the Secret Warriors.
-During interrogation, Daisy uses her powers to destroy the Helicarrier they are in, forcing Hyde to retreat.
+During the "Secret Empire", Hyde joins Helmut Zemo's Army of Evil.
+Amidst Hydra's takeover of the United States, Hyde is one of a few Army of Evil members not in a stasis pod and is shown leading a group of Hydra soldiers to invade Attilan and capture the Inhumans.
+He alongside Hydra's Avengers catch his daughter Daisy and her team the Secret Warriors.
+During interrogation, Daisy destroys the Helicarrier they are in, forcing Hyde to retreat.

+Following the "Gang War" storyline, Mister Hyde is seen as an inmate at Ravencroft.